 In another study, published in the Diabetes Care called “Abdominal Fat and Sleep Apnea: the Chicken or the Egg?”, it is suggested that metabolic syndrome and sleep apnea are closely related, with one affecting the other (Pillar & Shehadeh, 2008).

 In the Journal of Clinical Endocrinology & Metabolism (2001) study, it is stated that sleep apnea may be a manifestation of endocrine and insulin resistance.
 This study suggests an association between Polycystic Ovary Syndrome (PCOS), sleep apnea and daytime sleepiness.
 This brings up the fact that hormones are also associated with changes in body weight and sleep apnea.

 The importance of understanding multi approach treatments

 It is of crucial importance to address the root cause of sleep apnea that presents with metabolic syndrome since research shows that the use of the CPAP machine alone only improves some of the cardiovascular markers, such as decreased high blood pressure (Seetho et al, 2015).

 For example, dyslipidaemia has been linked to OSA.
 A study published in the European Respiratory Journal, shows that the use of CPAP machine does not decrease the lipid numbers in a study done over 2 years (Keenan et al., 2014).

-Obviously, a more holistic approach is recommended, that can improve both lipid numbers and the sleep apnea.
+Obviously, a more holistic approach is recommended, which can improve both lipid numbers and the sleep apnea.